andersmurphy/andersmurphy-blog/_posts/2015-09-16-setting-up-retrolambda.markdown

     jdk JAVA8_HOME
 }
 {% endhighlight %}

-*Note: If you are building your project with Java 8 you only need to add `oldJdk JAVA7_HOME`.
-If you are building your project with Java 7 you only need to add `jdk JAVA8_HOME`.*

 ###Step 5: Create a gradle properties file
 Create a file named **gradle.properties** in the root level of your project directory.